jmgamboa/Facebook-Comments/README.txt

-A light PHP package that saves all facebook comments and comment replies to you database automated through a job que
+A wordpress plugin that saves all your facebook comments as native wordpress comemnts

-Dependencies managed by composer

-run composer.phar install

-How to Run
-QUEUE=* APP_INCLUDE=JobPush.php php ../vendor/chrisboulton/php-resque/resque.php
-^ will que jobs

 TODO

-Make things generally more "modular"

-MySQL create table
+Change the hardcode table prefix 'wp_posts' so a developer can set the prefix to their own table name

+Setup as a wp cronjob so it will get all the comments

+Set the the hardcode batch limits to something you want in getcomments.php and getreplies.php

-Make it work out of the box
+Note* if you switch the out the prefix table names, then activate the plugin, the code should work out of the box

-Make a better read me